luqmansen/es-qlite/README.md

 ## Delete by Query

-Delete all documents matching a query.
+Nuke docs that match a query.

 ```bash
 curl -X POST localhost:9200/my-index/_delete_by_query \